What Toxins Are Released After Massage

 How does massage flush out toxins?

-How long does it take for toxins to get released after a massage?
+How long does it take for the release of toxins after massage?

 References